 The days of September and October are still sunny and the water warm enough for comfortable swimming.
 Basically, it's still summer.
 In Lemesos, the first ten days of September bring the annual Wine Festival, a buoyant period not to be missed.

 Fall Forecast: Warm and Sunny

-Toward the end of October evenings do tend to get cooler, however.
-In October and through November the leaves change color in the Troodos and vineyards take on gold and crimson hues against a backdrop of crystal clear sunlight.
-In Cyprus even mid-November can feel like summer, but by month's end medium-weight apparel for the late afternoons and evenings will enhance the traveller's experience.
+Toward the end of October, evenings do tend to get cooler, however.
+In October and through November the leaves change colour in the Troodos and vineyards take on gold and crimson hues against a backdrop of crystal clear sunlight.
+In Cyprus, even mid-November can feel like summer, but by month's end, medium-weight apparel for the late afternoons and evenings will enhance the traveller's experience.
 It is still possible to enjoy swimming, while inland excursions to villages and vineyards for wine tastings can be very enjoyable.
-Fall also brings with it the annual Kypria festival, with prestigious local and international musical and dramatic performances at venues throughout Cyprus.
+Fall also brings with it the annual Kypria Festival, with prestigious local and international musical and dramatic performances at venues throughout Cyprus.

 Winter: An Active Season

 December and January are the months of Mediterranean winter, bringing the possibility of rain, but still an average of six hours of bright sunshine a day.
 This is the time of year when smaller Mediterranean destinations shut down for the season, but not so Cyprus.
 The island is a major business centre and has many important heritage sites and museums, all at their least crowded in winter.
 The cultural calendar is also alive and well throughout the winter, with new events coming all the time.
 The summer resort of Agia Napa, for example, offers a 'Cultural Winter' with classical music concerts and modern and folkloric dance performances.
 Into early February there is occasional rain, and often snow in the Troodos - ideal for skiing!